Koan: Criticism from within the Zen tradition

 Then, what do I do?)
 Hisamatsu also said of his fundamental koan that it could be practiced on one's own, without the guidance of a teacher.
+As Christopher Ives explains, Hisamatsu "questions the need to work with a certified Zen master."
+Ives observes that in Hisamatsu's approach, "one does not go to a particular master and present one's understanding of the kōan.
+Rather, one engages in 'mutual inquiry,' (sōgo sankyū) with other committed practitioners, on the assumption that one is ultimately meeting and engaging with the True Self."

-The modern Korean Sŏn master Daehaeng taught that it was not necessary to receive a hwadu (the "critical phrase" of a koan) from others since everyone already has their own "original hwadus."
+The modern Korean Sŏn master Daehaeng (1927–2012) taught that it was not necessary to receive a hwadu (the "critical phrase" of a koan) from others since everyone already has their own "original hwadus."
 She said:Daily life is itself a hwadu, so there is no need to receive a hwadu from others or to give a hwadu to others.
 Your very existence is a hwadu.
 Thus, if you are continuously holding on to a hwadu someone else gave you, when will you be able to solve your original hwadu?
 Trying to solve another person's hwadu is like turning empty millstones or spinning a car's wheels without moving forward.
 Your body itself is a hwadu.
 Birth itself is a hwadu.
 Work itself is a hwadu.
 The vast universe is a hwadu.
 If you want to add more hwadus to these, when will you be able to taste this infinitely deep world we live in?